top of page

 Sony A1

 In 2017 the Sony A9 showed that mirrorless cameras could do far more than a professional DSLR.
 Faster shutter and burst speeds, higher resolutions, smarter, quicker and more reliable auto focus, in a much smaller, lighter and completely silent package (with no rolling shutter issues).
-Sony's 2nd generation stacked sensor couldn't possibly be as pivotal, but it would refine everything while destroying any notion of compromise (between resolution, speed and video).
-Now that it's nearly three years old, how does the Sony A1 "stack" up against the competition?
+Sony's 2nd generation stacked sensor couldn't possibly be as pivotal, but it would refine a few metrics while trying to dismiss any notion of compromise.
+Now that it's nearly three years old, how does the A1 "stack" up against the competition?

 Sony A1 with Sony 135GM